 Generate LUTs with Python

-Everyone’s favorite slacker hacked together a script to not only generate, but also thoroughly document equation-based LUTs (look up tables) with Python.
-There’s been a lot of heated discussion in the QRSS Knights mailing list as to the use of color maps when representing QRSS data.
+I wrote a script to generate and display LUTs with Python.
+There has been a lot of heated discussion in the QRSS Knights mailing list as to the use of color maps when representing QRSS data.
 I’ll make a separate post (perhaps later?) documenting why it’s so critical to use particular mathematically-generated color maps rather than empirical “looks good to me” color selections.
 Anyway, this is what I came up with:

 For my QRSS needs, I desire a colormap which is aesthetically pleasing but can also be quickly reverted to its original (gray-scale) data.
 I accomplished this by choosing a channel (green in this case) and applying its intensity linearly with respect to the value it represents.
 Thus, any “final” image can be imported into an editor, split by RGB, and the green channel represents the original data.
 This allows adjustment of contrast/brightness and even the reassignment of a different colormap, all without losing any data!